Skip to main content

 Dean of Health, Wellness & Hospitality, Prince George's Community College

 Angela D. Anderson is the Dean of Health, Wellness & Hospitality at Prince George’s Community College.
-Prior to accepting her current position, she was the Program Director and Professor in the college’s Radiography Program.
-Ms. Anderson’s educational background includes an undergraduate degree in
+Prior to accepting her current position she was the Allied Health Department Chair and Program Director and Professor for the college’s Radiography Program.
+Ms. Anderson’s educational background includes an undergraduate degree in Diagnostic Imaging from Thomas Jefferson University and a graduate degree in Adult Education & Higher Education Administration from the George Washington University.
+She has almost 30 years of experience in health sciences education and administration.

-Ms. Anderson served as a site visitor for the Joint Review Committee on Education in Radiologic Technology and as a member of the American Registry of Radiologic Technologists Exam Committee in Radiography.
-She served as a steering committee member for the Academy of Health Sciences @ PGCC, the first middle college high school in the state of Maryland and is a member of both the Prince George’s
+Ms. Anderson serves on several college-wide committees including the General Education Committee, Behavioral Intervention Team, and Middle States Steering Committee.
+She served as a steering committee member for the Academy of Health Sciences @ PGCC, the first middle college high school in the state of Maryland and is member of both the Prince George’s County Public Schools (PGCPS) P-TECH Steering Committee and PGCC/PGCPS Dual Enrollment Advisory Committee.
+To date, her grant writing contributions have brought over $3M to the college.

 Gloria Aparicio Blackwell, staff member of the University of Maryland